TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

   - SRE
   - MH17
   - Ukraine
-description: One of the most impactful news events of the Netherlands, as experienced by a News ICT team
+description: Looking back 10 years ago at MH17, from a personal and news tech perspective.
 thumbnail: img/impressive_day_flowers.jpg

 ---

 When dealing with traffic of a news site, one quickly learns to expect the unexpected: You know there will be traffic surges, but you can not predict _when_ they will be.

-This is quite unlike for example ecommerce where the holiday season can be predicted.
+This is quite unlike, for example, ecommerce where the holiday season can be predicted.
 Or big event ticket sales, where the moment tickets will start to sell, is known beforehand.
-With breaking news however, the moment is sudden, and the traffic surge typically is in the ballpark of 'times 4, within 4 minutes'.
+With breaking news, however, the moment is sudden, and the traffic surge typically is in the ballpark of 'times 4, within 4 minutes'.

 At [July 17th, 2014](https://en.wikipedia.org/wiki/Malaysia_Airlines_Flight_17), in the afternoon, I was heading to the train station, when on our [HipChat](https://en.wikipedia.org/wiki/HipChat) channels there were messages about a missing airplane.
-That set in motion an evening of observing and adjusting our various systems.
+That set in motion an evening of observing our various systems.

 ## A brief history of all-hands-on-deck situations

-Before, but also after July 2014, there have been various troubleshooting sessions, which sometimes ran into the late hours.
+Before, but also after July 2014, we had experience with the occasional incident troubleshooting sessions, which sometimes ran into the late hours.
 Some of the most memorable include:

 ### Meltdown